What Is a Break Cue

 More Power on the Break

-A break cue's added weight plays a key role in generating more power behind your break shot.
-This means when you hit the cue ball, you transfer more energy, resulting in a harder and more forceful break.
-With the right technique, this power can help scatter the balls widely across the pool table, giving you a better chance at an open shot and potentially pocketing a ball right from the get-go.
+A break cue's added weight is key in generating more power behind your break shot.
+This means you transfer more energy when you hit the cue ball, resulting in a harder and more forceful break.

 Better Control and Accuracy